Ernest, Duke of Austria: Family and children

 On 14 January 1392, Ernest married his first wife, Margaret of Pomerania.
 She was a daughter of the Griffin duke Bogislaw V of Pomerania and his second wife, Adelheid of Brunswick-Grubenhagen.
 They had no children.
 She died in either 1407 or 1410, according to contradictory necrologies.

-On 25 January 1412, Ernest married his second wife, the Piast princess Cymburgis of Masovia, who was his equal in vitality and with whom he had nine children:
+On 25 January 1412, Ernest married his second wife, the Piast princess Cymburgis of Masovia.
+They had: